Student Wellbeing

 Wellbeing Team

-Mrs. Reid holds a Bachelor of Youth Work and a Graduate Diploma in Secondary Education.
-She has 25 years of experience in mainstream, alternative education and community settings.
+Mrs. Reid holds a Bachelor of Youth Work and a Graduate Diploma in Secondary Education with 25 years of experience in mainstream, alternative education and community settings.
 Mrs. Reid is passionate about developing & maintaining a holistic inclusive culture of well-being.

 Julie.Reid2@education.vic.gov.au